zihui-jiang/scrapypipeline/README.md

     touch scrapypipeline/spiders/json_spider.py
     ```
 3. Configure the project
+    - Install Docker Desktop for MacOS
+    - Add Docker Compose to PATH
+    ```
+    vim ~/.zshrc
+    export PATH=/usr/local/bin:$PATH
+    source ~/.zshrc
+    ```
+    - Start Docker Daemon
+    ```
+    open /Applications/Docker.app
+    ```
+3. Start the project
+    ```
+    docker-compose up --build
+    ```

 ## Scrapy Engine Workflow
+- Initialize Spider: Start with the start_urls.
+- Request Processing: Send initial requests to the scheduler.
+- Download: Downloader fetches the web pages.
+- Response Handling: Responses are sent back to the engine and then to the spider’s parse method.
+- Data Extraction and Follow-up Requests: The parse method extracts data and generates new requests.
+- Item Processing: Extracted items are sent to the item pipeline for further processing.
+- Output: Finally, processed items are stored in PostSQL and other storage.

+### Components of Scrapy
 ![alt text](image.png)
 - Scheduler: The scheduler queues requests and feeds them to the Scrapy engine when it’s ready.
 - Downloader: The downloader fetches the web pages and sends the responses back to the Scrapy engine.